Pros And Cons Of Fiberglass Batts

 Whether hiring a professional or completing perfect work yourself, fiberglass batts still risk sagging.
 Even if the fiberglass batts were installed with no gaps, there is no guarantee that fiberglass will not ever face gap issues.
 Batt insulation sags over time, creating new gaps and compromising performance.

-3. Fiberglass Batts Have A Short Life Cycle In Real World Applications.
+2. Fiberglass Batts Have A Relatively Short Life Cycle In Real World Applications.

 In perfect conditions, fiberglass batt insulation should last for nearly a century.
 In real-world applications, it may need to be replaced in a fifth of that time.
-Between gapping, sagging, and potential mold growth, fiberglass batts should be checked for problems every 15 to 20 years.
+Between gapping, sagging, and potential mold growth, fiberglass batts could show signs of degradation in as few as 15 to 20 years.
+If installed in a moist environment, batts can degrade in much less time.
 Fiberglass batts last only a short time compared to spray foam insulation, which is a permanent solution.

 Depending on where fiberglass is installed, it could be difficult to check on.
 A fiberglass batt installed in a wall would be enclosed behind drywall.
 However, some rooms are also prone to excess moisture.
 Fiberglass installed in bathroom or kitchen walls is likely to develop mold or mildew and should be checked more frequently.

 While fiberglass batts may seem inexpensive up front, costs can add up over time.
-Effectively insulating with fiberglass means signing up for routine maintenance and repeated costs.
+Insulating with fiberglass means accepting an eventual loss of performance.
 You may buy new insulation every decade.
 Or, you may just deal with higher energy bills due to poor performance.
 Either way, the short life cycle adds up quickly.

 Fiberglass batt insulation has few applications where it is effective and efficient.
 We recommend fiberglass insulation for interior walls because any gaps or sagging will not negatively impact overall energy efficiency.